 Cognitive behavioral therapy is used in the management of addiction to help you discover new ways of viewing the world.
 You’ll work on identifying negative thought patterns and replacing them with more positive ways of seeing the world.
 This, in turn, will change your behavior for the better.

 Group therapy is a very important part of addiction recovery.
-At The Refuge, we offer a variety of group therapies to help you bond with others who are going through similar situations so that you can grow and learn from one another.
+Our cocaine addiction treatment center offers a variety of group therapies to help you bond with others who are going through similar situations so that you can grow and learn from one another.
 We offer process groups that allow you to process your emotions about various topics such as addiction, recovery, and medications.
 Our psychoeducational groups will present information about anger management, relapse prevention, co-occurring disorders, and coping skills.

-Family therapy: Addiction is often considered a family disease and therefore, The Refuge aims to involve your family in your recovery from cocaine addiction.
+Family therapy: Addiction is often considered a family disease and therefore, our rehab center aims to involve your family in your recovery from cocaine addiction.
 We’ll hold family sessions to discuss the impact your addiction has had on your loved ones, as well as to provide time to properly educate them about the disease of addiction.
-The Refuge will also provide your loved ones with connections to available community resources such as Al-Anon and Nar-Anon.
+Our addiction treatment center staff will also provide your loved ones with connections to available community resources such as Al-Anon and Nar-Anon.

-As a holistic treatment center, The Refuge is proud to offer a number of experiential treatments to help further your recovery.
+As a holistic treatment center, our team is proud to offer a number of experiential treatments to help further your recovery.
 These may include:

 - A.A., N.A., S.L.A., E.D.A.